► Program Overview

 - Level of mentoring, orientation and supervision during the mentorship

 - Ability to make professional contacts during the mentorship

 - Level of museum’s involvement in CMA and the museum community

 Mentees are recruited by the approved museum, art gallery or cultural institution that will be hosting the RBC Foundation Museum Mentorship.
 Mentorship opportunities will be posted on the CMA and CHIN’s job board.
 (Please note that the CMA does not receive applications from mentees.)

 Eligibility criteria for mentees are as follows:

-- Must be a recent graduate (within past 24 months) from a museums studies program and/or arts studies, curatorial, conservation or an arts administrators program.
+- Must be enrolled or a recent graduate from a museums studies program and/or arts studies, curatorial, conservation or an arts administrators program

-- Must be available to attend the CMA National Conference .
-(Registration costs to be paid by CMA.)
+- Option available to attend the CMA National Conference

 - 2015: The Whyte Museum of the Canadian Rockies (Banff, AB)

 - 2015: The National Music Centre (Calgary, AB)